Pagehey/wise_gopher/README.md

 result = PopularArticle.execute_with(minimum_rating: 3, username: "PageHey ")
 # => [#<PopularArticle::Row:0x0000560c37e9de48 @title="My first gem is out!", @average_rating=3.5 ...>, ...]
 puts result.first
-# => Article 'My first gem is out!' by PageHey is rated 3.5/5.
+# => Article 'My first gem is out!' by PageHey is rated 3.50/5.
 result.first.class
 # => PopularArticle::Row
 ```

 ------

-So, basically what you need to do is make your class inherits from `WiseGopher::Base` and provide your SQL with `.query`.
-You can then declare what columns will be present in result with `.column` in a block given to `.row`.
+So, basically what you need to do is make your class inherits from `WiseGopher::Base` and provide your SQL with `query`.
+You can then declare what columns will be present in result with `column` in a block given to `row`.

 If your query doesn't need any parameter like this one: